Best Indoor Floor Plants

 • In the winter, allow two inches of soil to dry out between watering.

-• It’s ideal to keep your Bird of Paradise on the dry side.
+• Keeping your Bird of Paradise on the dry side is ideal.

 If you’re looking for the best indoor floor plants, contact houseplantjoy.com.
 We will be glad to help you with plant selection and plant maintenance.